rbgodwin-nt/amwa-requirements-tracking/IPMX/ProductionWorkflowEnhancement/Synchronization/UseCases/LiveProductionSwitching.md

 ## 7. Supplemental Requirements

 - **Security:** All interactions with the IPMX Controller SHOULD be authenticated to prevent unauthorized access.
-- **Scalability:** The system MUST be capable of handling an increase in the number of sources without degradation in performance.
+- **Scalability:** The system MUST be capable of handling an increase in the number of devices without degradation in performance.
+- **Evolution** The software MUST be able to incorporate new Timing and Sync Modes without new releases needed of the underlying software
 ## 8. Visual Model

 ```mermaid